TUB-DVG/vDistrict/doc/dev_docker.md

     - POSTGRES_PASSWORD for Password (e. g. admin)
     - SRID set the SRID reference (standardvalues / needed for 3dcitydb) ("25832")
     - SRSName set the SRSName reference (standardvalues / needed for 3dcitydb) ("urn:adv:crs:ETRS89_UTM32*DE_DHHN92_NH")

+    - You can also use the docker-compose file in the `vDistrict` folder and the `.env` file in the `config` folder to start the `3dcitydb` docker.

 ## 2. InfluxDB